thanhtai-personal/browser-tabs-management/readme.md

 That's all of my first npm package :).

 **Note.**
---- TabManagerWrapper helped you to create tab data when you load your component and then remove tab data when you close your tab.
+** TabManagerWrapper helped you to create tab data when you load your component and then remove tab data when you close your tab.
-Then if you use TabManagerWrapper, you have not to do it again.
+Then if you use TabManagerWrapper, you have not to do it again.**
---- Better if you use TabManagerWrapper to wrap your root component.
+** Better if you use TabManagerWrapper to wrap your root component. ** **Have fun.**
-**Have fun.**

 ## Borwsers support